 - 1. Security functional requirements (SFRs) the TOE needs to satisfy to pass the security objectives (examples are listed below).

 - Identification/Authentication

 - Security management

 - User information protection

 - 2. Security assurance requirements (SARs) specify evidence that provides grounds for confidence the TOE in its operational environment can satisfy the security objectives (examples are listed below).

 - Testing

 - Configuration Management

 - Vulnerability Assessment

 The SFRs and SARs are discussed in more detail in the following subsections.

-4.1 TOE Security Functional Requirements (all models)
+4.1 TOE Security Functional Requirements

-The SFRs that all TOE models will satisfy are listed below in this section.
+The SFRs the TOE must satisfy are listed below in this section.